-The Whisky Trail: a 'Dramping' Guide
+The Whisky Trail: a 'dramping' guide

-Probably due to the weather, drink is of course a very British tradition, much to the despair of government health types who think we're all bingeing knickerless on a park bench somewhere, rather than being trustworthy and sensible enough to imbibe the stuff in moderation.
+Probably due to the weather, drink is of course a very British and Irish tradition, much to the despair of government health types who think we're all bingeing knickerless on a park bench somewhere, rather than being trustworthy and sensible enough to imbibe the stuff in moderation.
 Hic.

 - Next up is Edradour , the smallest whisky distillery in Scotland and with a staff of just three, who distil the whisky in the same way it's been done since Edradour opened in 1828.
-There are only 12 casks distilled a week, meaning the whisky is rare and a perfect present for connoisseurs back home (yes, you keep telling yourself that as you load all 12 into your campervan).
-Edradour is in a glen above Pitlochry in Perthshire , where we have five sites, with 40 available in Perthshire overall.
-Take a break from the whisky to stay for a while and explore Perthshire – the Cairngorms National Park is nearby, and Perthshire is known for its outdoor activities if you're feeling brave, such as canyoning, cliff jumping and microlighting.
+There are only twelve casks distilled a week, meaning the whisky is rare and a perfect present for connoisseurs back home (yes, you keep telling yourself that as you load all twleve into your campervan).
+Edradour is in a glen above Pitlochry in Perthshire , where you can pick a pitch deep in the wildlife haven of Tay Forest Park at Tummel Valley Holiday Park or stay just down the road at Blairgowrie's Corriefoldy Holiday Park with hardstanding electric pitches.
+Then take a break from the whisky to explore Perthshire – Perthshire is known for its outdoor activities if you're feeling brave, such as canyoning, cliff jumping and microlighting.

 - From Scotland, take your campervan on the ferry or get a cheap flight with your backpack across the Irish Sea to check out the Bushmills Distillery in Co.
 Antrim, the oldest working distillery in Ireland and producing whiskey since 1608.
 Stay at nearby Glenmore Caravan and Camping Park to belt out tunes with the traditional singers in the campsite bar, then take to the Antrim coast by day to check out the Giant's Causeway or the coastal towns of Portrush and Portstewart and the villages of Cushendun and Cushendall.